Skip to main content

 2. For clone cleanup, select cloned databases (sandboxes) to refresh or delete.

 • Refreshing a clone synchronizes it with its source database.
-Refresh is available only for clones created in workload factory.
+Refresh is available only for clones created in Workload Factory.

 • Deleting a clone removes it permanently, frees up storage space, and reduces costs.
-You can delete clones created in and outside of workload factory.
+You can delete clones created in and outside of Workload Factory.

-8. Select Continue to fix the configuration issue.
+9. Select Continue to fix the configuration issue.

 Result

-Workload factory begins fixing the issue(s).
+Workload Factory begins fixing the issue(s).
 Select the Job monitoring tab to view the status of the operation.

-Postpone or dismiss the analysis of database configurations
+Dismiss the analysis of database configurations

 Steps